 The kitchen area was furnished and equipped by Frances Phipps, author of Colonial Kitchens, Their Furnishings, and Their Gardens.

-I mentioned the “clock jack” above.
+I mentioned the “clock jack” earlier.
 While Amy noted that these things were only owned by the super-wealthy and very most likely not former inhabitants here, it’s a cool little instrument.
 I’d love to have taken a better picture of it, but was scolded for taking a prior one.
 Sigh.
 Let a man do his work!
 (The good pictures here were kindly “provided” by the museum’s website, as are the more intelligent descriptions.)

-Anyway, you can see it is attached above the hearth here, to the left.
+Anyway, you can see it is attached above the hearth above, to the left.
 Using clock mechanisms of the day, the user would wind it up and a counter-balanced weight would slowly descend, causing the attached chain to turn the spit slowly over the fire.
 Each cycle lasted 20 minutes upon which time the cook would wind it up again and let it go.
 That, my friends, is pretty cool for the time.

 We shuffled over to the other ground floor room, which contained a few pieces of period furniture.
 One was a dresser made by local Peter Blinn whom, it just so happens, is also mentioned in the “The Witch of Blackbird Pond!”
 Although the current interpretation of the interior captures the spirit of Pilgrim life in New England in the 17th century, its historic importance is more as a document of the work of an earlier generation of American collectors and preservationists than as an accurate recreation of early colonial life.
 Originally, the rooms would have had less furniture with only a few high style examples.
 The early colonists were also fond of color and painted both their furniture and paneling with decorations.